beaulieuhugo97/htb-walkthroughs/Artificial.md

 }
 ```

-I decide to look at the dashboard source code:
+I decide to look at the dashboard `source code`:
 ```
 <main>
     <section class="dashboard-section">